pesterhazy/presumably/posts/reagent.md

   [:tr (map (partial get m) cols)])
 ```

-We can see the result in the browser:
+Voila, we can see the result in the browser:

 FIXME: screenshot

 ## Vectors and sequences

-So much for the code, but why does this work?
+So much for the code, but how does it work?
 Reagent adds to React the
 convenience of expressing components as simple ClojureScript functions.
+As
-As table-ui does not deal with state, it contains only a render function.
+table-ui has not state to handle, it consists only of a render function.
 In
-Reagent-speak this is a Form-1 component.
+Reagent-speak this is a [Form-1 Component](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-1-a-simple-function).

-When the component is rendered, the hiccup values returned by the cljs function
+When the component is rendered, the hiccup structure returned by the cljs
-is converted into hierarchy React elements, React's internal representation of
+function is converted into a hierarchy of React elements, React's internal
-the DOM.
-To see how this works, we can call the function from the REPL.
-Here's
+representation of the DOM.
+To see how what exactly Reagent sees, we can call the
-what it returns:
+function from the REPL.
+Here's what it returns:

 ```
 [:table